Axect/Peroxide/README.md

 ## Why Peroxide?

-### 1. Back-end options
+### 1. Customize features

-Peroxide provides two back-end options.
+Peroxide provides various features.

-* Default - Pure Rust (No dependencies of architecture - Perfect cross compilation)
+* default - Pure Rust (No dependencies of architecture - Perfect cross compilation)
-* BLAS - No pain, no gain.
-(Perfect performance but hard to set-up - Strongly recommend to read [OpenBLAS for Rust](https://github.com/Axect/Issues/tree/master/Rust)
+* openblas - No pain, no gain.
+(Perfect performance but hard to set-up - Strongly recommend to read [OpenBLAS for Rust](https://github.com/Axect/Issues/tree/master/Rust))

-So, if you are familiar with unix environment (can setup BLAS environment), then you can get one of the fastest scientific computation tools.
-Or if you hate dependencies from fortran, C/C++ libraries, then you can get comfortable scientific computation tools.
+* plot - With matplotlib of python, we can draw any plots.

+If you want to do high performance computation, then choose openblas feature.
+If you don't want to depend C/C++ or Fortran libraries, then choose default feature.
+If you want to draw plot with some great templates, then choose plot feature.

+You can choose openblas & plot simultaneously.

 ### 2. Easy to optimize